For a national comparison, please see an overview of the United States.

 Rhode Island Rural Healthcare Facilities

-Selected Social Determinants of Health for Rural Rhode Island
+Selected Social Determinants of Health for Rhode Island

 3.1% of Rhode Island residents lack health insurance

 (Kaiser, 2020).
 According to the USDA Economic Research

 Service, the average per capita income for Rhode Island

 residents in 2020 was $60,825.
 The ERS reports, based on